John R. Fellows

 John R. Fellows (July 29, 1832 – December 7, 1896) was an American lawyer and politician from Arkansas and New York.
-He served as New York County District Attorney (1888-1890, 1894-1896), and a member of Congress from New York (1891-1893).
+He served as New York County District Attorney (1888–1890, 1894–1896), and a member of Congress from New York (1891–1893).

-Life
+Early life

-He was the son of Tisdale Eddy Fellows (1800–1874), farmer, and later Superintendent of the Halfmoon Cemetery, and Eliza (Harris) Fellows (1809–1867).
+He was the son of Tisdale Eddy Fellows (1800–1874), farmer and later Superintendent of the Halfmoon Cemetery, and Eliza (Harris) Fellows (1809–1867).
 The family moved to a farm in Stillwater (a part which is now in the city of Mechanicville.
 New York) in Saratoga County, New York, where he attended the country schools.
 Among his playmates was Elmer E. Ellsworth.

+Career in Arkansas

 In 1850, Fellows went to Camden, Ouachita County, Arkansas, to live with his uncle.
 There he studied law and was admitted to the bar in 1855.
 At one time he practiced law in partnership with Walter L. Bragg.

 He ran for presidential elector on the Constitutional Union ticket of Bell and Everett in 1860, but Arkansas was carried by John C. Breckinridge.
 He was a delegate to the State secession convention in 1861.

+Civil War

-He enlisted in the 1st Arkansas Infantry of the Confederate States Army.
+He enlisted in the 1st Arkansas Infantry Regiment of the Confederate States Army.
 After the Battle of Shiloh, he was made a colonel and assigned to staff duties as assistant adjutant to Gen. William Beall.
 Later he was inspector general at Port Hudson, Louisiana, and was captured there on July 9, 1863.
 He was kept a prisoner of war until the end of the American Civil War, and released on June 10, 1865.

+After the war

 Afterwards he resumed the practice of law in Camden.
 He was a member of the Arkansas Senate from 1866 to 1867.
 On July 4, 1867, he married Lizzie Reynolds, and they had six children.

+Career in New York

 He was a delegate to the 1868 Democratic National Convention, held at the new Tammany Hall building in New York City, and was noticed by Tammany boss William M. Tweed as an eloquent campaign speaker.
 Urged by Tweed, Fellows removed to New York City to continue the practice of law there and to campaign for the Tammany organization.

+Legal career

 Tweed secured Fellows's appointment in 1868 by Corporation Counsel Richard O'Gorman (1821–1895) as Assistant C.C., and in 1869, D.A.
 Samuel B. Garvin appointed Fellows an Assistant New York County District Attorney.
 He remained in this office until the end of 1872 when Garvin's term expired and a Republican D.A. succeeded.
 After the fall of Tweed, Fellows left Tammany and joined the Anti-Tammany Democrats in New York City, at times known as the "Young Democracy", the "County Democracy" and "Irving Hall".